BrandonBian/leetcode/algorithms/binary-tree.md

 :wavy_dash: :green_book: [993.
 Cousins in Binary Tree](https://leetcode.com/problems/check-completeness-of-a-binary-tree/): (my solution using **BFS, Level-order Traversal, Queue**; reference solution using **DFS**)

 :wavy_dash: :orange_book: [1026.
 Maximum Difference Between Node and Ancestor](https://leetcode.com/problems/maximum-difference-between-node-and-ancestor/): (keeping track of the max and min value of each subtree)

+:wavy_dash: :orange_book: [1530.
+Number of Good Leaf Nodes Pairs](https://leetcode.com/problems/number-of-good-leaf-nodes-pairs/): (using **DFS, Recursion**)

+:wavy_dash: :orange_book: [865.
+Smallest Subtree with all the Deepest Nodes](https://leetcode.com/problems/smallest-subtree-with-all-the-deepest-nodes/): (my solution using **finding positions of nodes & Lowest Common Ancestor**)

+:wavy_dash: :orange_book: [863.
+All Nodes Distance K in Binary Tree](https://leetcode.com/problems/all-nodes-distance-k-in-binary-tree/): (creating a **Node-Parent Map & running DFS**)

+:wavy_dash: :orange_book: [1379.
+Find a Corresponding Node of a Binary Tree in a Clone of That Tree](https://leetcode.com/problems/find-a-corresponding-node-of-a-binary-tree-in-a-clone-of-that-tree/): (using **Paired DFS / BFS**, if you consider the harder version / follow-up of this problem)